 Consider the following checklist to help you refresh and rejuvenate your home’s exterior.

-The exterior walls of your home are two of the biggest elements of your home’s exterior and curb appeal.
+The exterior walls and siding installation of your home are two of the biggest elements of your home’s exterior and curb appeal.
 However, they also attract the most dirt and yet are often neglected.
 Wash away accumulated dirt with a solution of 1 teaspoon of trisodium phosphate dissolved in a gallon of water.
 This solution, created from a common cleaner found at most hardware stores, also works well on masonry, rock, wood and painted surfaces.
 Work from top to bottom of your home, and take care to protect your shrubs and plants.
 A long-handled brush can help with the harder-to-reach areas.
 Rinse thoroughly with clear water using a hose.
 Alternatively, you may hire a pressure washing service to thoroughly clean your home’s exterior.

 Brick exteriors should be hosed down to wash away accumulated dirt.
 Mold, mildew or moss on brick can be treated with a solution of 1 cup of oxygen bleach mixed with about a gallon of water.
 Use a natural or synthetic brush; wire brushes can leave behind residual traces of steel that will rust and discolor bricks.